MJCappella/PHPSmartNoticeBoard/README.md

 ## PHPSmartNoticeBoard

-+ [X] smart board for use in universities by lecturers, students and staff for making recordings such as student attendance, marks and university events built using.
++ [X] smart board for use in universities by lecturers, students and staff for making recordings such as student attendance, marks and university events built using Laravel .